-Why Ariana Grande & Pete Davidson's Relationship Has You Hooked, According To Psychologists
+Here’s Why We’re All So Obsessed With Ariana Grande & Pete Davidson, According To Psychologists

 It's May 21, 2018.
 The royal wedding was two days ago, and most of us are still coming down from witnessing the everlasting love of Prince Harry and Meghan Markle.
 Then, a report starts circulating that steals everyone's attention: Ariana Grande, pop icon, and Pete Davidson, Saturday Night Live cast member, have begun dating.
 The unexpected pairing immediately has us intrigued, but what gets us really hooked is how intense their relationship becomes over the coming weeks: gushing Instagram posts, "lit" late-night appearances, and a handful of matching — and permanent (!) — tattoos.
 By the time they get engaged on June 13, our brains have totally shifted.
 Meghan and Harry who?
 It's all about Ariana and Pete, the couple everyone's obsessed with even if no one can quite figure out why.